DHTMLX/docs-suite/docs/treegrid/features.md

 | [List of CSS classes](../../helpers/base_elements/)                                  | A set of CSS classes provided by the DHTMLX library                                                                                                                           |

-## How to configure sizes of Grid and its cells
+## How to configure sizes of TreeGrid and its cells

 | Topic                                                                                       | Description                                                                                                                                    |
 | ------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------- |